Xilinx/mlir-aie/programming_examples/basic/matrix_multiplication/whole_array/README.md

 ### 5. Defining External Data Transfer Sequences

-The function signature of the `sequence()` function lists as its arguments all the external buffers from the host that we wish to read from or write to on the AI Engine's shim tiles.
+The signature of the `aie.runtime_sequence()` operation lists as its arguments all the external buffers from the host that we wish to read from or write to on the AI Engine's shim tiles.
 The body of this function describes how these buffers are transfered from and to the host, including tiling the input matrices into `m`&times;`k` and `k`&times;`n`-sized sub-matrices, and combining the `m`&times;`n`-sized output tiles into the larger output `M`&times;`N` matrix buffer.

 * The `tile_row_block` variable segments the M (rows of A) into smaller chunks, each containing `rows_per_block` tile rows.
 This is done so the buffer descriptors (BDs) can be reused for efficient DMA transfers.
 * For each column `i`: